capistrano/notification-center/README.md

 Installation
 ------------

-Just put it in your Gemfile: `gem 'capistrano-nc'`.
+Just put `gem 'capistrano-nc'` in your Gemfile and add `require "capistrano-nc"` in the top of your deploy.rb.
 That's it!

 ##Contributors